CooperUnionBIRDLab/Pressure_Rig_Docs/docs/source/hardware_guide.rst

 Power Switch:
 -------------
-Show image of Switch 1 from Block Diagram →

 This switch connects the battery to the system.
 Only engage this switch when active operation is required.

 Tank Switch:
 ------------
-Show image of Switch 2 →

 This switch controls tank pressurization.
 When the system is powered on, activating this switch begins filling the tank with PSI.

 Caution: The tank will continue filling until you physically disconnect the switch.
 Monitor pressure levels during filling.

 Estop Button (Emergency Stop):
 -----------------------------
-Show image of Estop Button →

 This is your fail-safe emergency control.
 If you observe any abnormal behavior, malfunctions, or unsafe conditions, your first action must always be to press this button immediately, regardless of circumstances.

 Pressure Regulator Adjustment: